microsoft/dstoolkit-text2sql-and-imageprocessing/text_2_sql/README.md

 Using Auto-Function calling capabilities, the LLM is able to retrieve from the plugin the full schema information for the views / tables that it considers useful for answering the question.
 Once retrieved, the full SQL query can then be generated.
 The schemas for multiple views / tables can be retrieved to allow the LLM to perform joins and other complex queries.

+For the query cache enabled approach, AI Search is used as a vector based cache, but any other cache that supports vector queries could be used, such as Redis.

 ### Comparison of Iterations
 | | Common Text2SQL Approach | Prompt Based Multi-Shot Text2SQL Approach | Vector Based Multi-Shot Text2SQL Approach | Vector Based Multi-Shot Text2SQL Approach With Query Cache |
 |-|-|-|-|-|